hawkinsw/CPPTimes/BasicsWithConnect4.md

 This concept is really powerful and is (yet) another way that programmers structure their programs.
 When programmers build their solutions using objects, they are doing _object-oriented programming_.

 Each of these two ways of structuring programs are known as _paradigms_.
-C++ is a unique programming language because it is a multi paradigm language.
+C++ is a unique programming language because it is a multi-paradigm language.
 You can write solutions in C++ using either procedural or object-oriented programming.

 Don't worry if the last few sections were a blur.
 We will revisit these topics throughout the semester.